.NET Indexing

 Index objects

-Indexing is done via the Index
+Indexing occurs with the Index

 method, exposed by the IClient